polius/meteornext-docs/docs/guides/administration.md

 The next time you login into the app, you will be able to access to the Administration panel.
 :::

+### Advanced

+The Advanced section it's used to tune up some parameters to ensure that Meteor Next performs at maximum efficiency.

+When the memory cleanup happens a new worker process is started.
+This process then starts serving all next api requests transparently.
+The old worker waits up to 30 seconds to finish serving the remaining active requests (for example long running queries executed by the Client).
+After 30 seconds this worker is gracefully shutdown.

+All active Deployments, Imports, Exports and Clones at the moment of the cleanup remain unaffected, since are processes outside the api ecosystem.

+The only requests that can fail at the moment of the cleanup are long running queries executed by the Client that takes more than 30 seconds to finish.
+That's why it's recommended to set the cleanup execution time in non-working hours.

+This option is enabled by default and it's recommended not to disable it.

 ## Users